Victims of crime

 |75+||13||147||7||142||withheld because a small sample size makes it unreliable||28||6||12,987||withheld because a small sample size makes it unreliable||29|

-on average, across all ethnic groups in the England and Wales, younger people were more likely to experience crime than older people
+on average, across all ethnic groups, younger people were more likely to experience crime than older people

 Victims of crime by ethnicity and socio-economic group

-Percentage and number of adults who were victims of crime by ethnicity and socio-economic status
+Percentage and number of people who were victims of crime by ethnicity and socio-economic group

 |Managerial and professional occupations||20||1,653||20||806||32||339||16||32,267||22||196|